 According to Section 23.04.420 of the CZLUO, new coastal access is required "in new development projects".
 With no direct shoreline, the Phillips 66 property does not currently prevent or impede public access to the coast, and the Project consists of demolition and remediation of a facility rather than an intensification of use or a new use.
+It also does not include any new permanent development or improvements.
 The Project would result in removal of structures and ultimately in a significant reduction of activity.
 Impacts associated with the Project do not generate a sufficient nexus and are not proportional to the costs necessary to construct vertical trail access, particularly in light of the bisecting railroad ROW which requires design and construction of an under- or over-pass to create such access.
-Furthermore, the ODSVRA would need to plan for a point of connection into the Park from the Phillips 66 trail access, which would terminate at the shared property line over a mile from the shore.
+Furthermore, the CDPRODSVRA would need to plan for a point of connection into the ODSVRAPark from the Phillips 66 trail access, which would terminate at the shared property line over a mile from the shore.

 Although coastal access is required for new development, the policy consistency for this Project is not a CEQA impact as no intensification or continuation of use is proposed.
-Staff will address the policy through Project conditions of approval by including a Project condition for the decision makers to consider with the findings and conditions, that the duration of the existing OTD be amended to extend in perpetuity.
-When the Project site is proposed for a new land use and/or development, the provision of coastal access across the site would be required.
+Staff will address the policy through Project conditions of approval by including a Project condition for the decision makers to consider with the findings and conditions, that the duration of the existing OTD be amended to extend in perpetuity and the width be extended from 10 feet to 50 feet to consider different trail users and to avoid sensitive resources in the design, routing, and construction of the future trail.
+The final trail easement, if and when the trail is constructed, would likely be narrower in width, depending on identified users and design requirements.
+When the Project site is proposed for a new land use and/or development, the provision of coastal access across the site would be likely required.
 Therefore, the Project would not result in the development of new recreational facilities with the potential to have an adverse physical effect on the environment, and no impacts would occur.
 Impacts would be less than significant (Class III).